replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/01-specifying-the-cluster/assignment.md

   values: {}
 ```

-The name and version in this file need to match the metadata for our
-Slackernews Helm chart to identify it correctly.
-You're not limited to only one
-Helm chart as part of your application.
-Including multiple `HelmChart` objects
+You're not limited to only one Helm chart as part of your application.
-let's the Admin Console know it has to install multiple Helm charts.
-For
+Including multiple `HelmChart` objects let's the Admin Console know it has to
-Slackernews, we have only a single chart.
+install multiple Helm charts.
+For Slackernews, we have only a single chart.

 ### Including the Embedded Cluster